 Pete was a drama teacher before joining Time Out as the magazine’s first comedy editor.
 He was chair of the Perrier Award in 1986 and producer of the Time Out Chat Show at the Edinburgh Fringe the same year before changing boats midstream and becoming a sportswriter for The London Daily News, The Observer and The Guardian.
 In 1990-92 he took a sabbatical from journalism, working as the International Race Director for the London Marathon.
 He returned to journalism in 1993 and the same year started his own sports publishing company, Oddball Publishing, which he ran for 10 years.
 Pete started working with Sweet Talk in 2003 and has abridged regularly for BOTW.
 In 2006 his drama Esterhazy was runner-up in the Imison Award.

 Holly has been working as an administrator and broadcast assistant for Sweet Talk since 2014.
 Prior to this she worked at a voice-over recording and post-production facility in Soho.
-She has a degree in Communication and Media, and currently presents a radio show called ‘Cinema Scores’ on Coastway Hospital Radio for Brighton.
+She has a degree in Communication and Media, and also works for the RSPB.